On average, injury victims with a lawyer get 3x more money than those without one.

 According to CarWise.com, your vehicle’s structural integrity could be affected so the car is less able to take another heavy impact.
 Transmission or electrical problems could also result from seemingly minor physical damage to your vehicle.

 3. MISPLACED BLAME

 The other driver could try to blame you.
 In Alabama, this could result in you losing 100% of your compensation.

 Retaining a lawyer is vital in order to prove that the other party was liable for the accident.
 In fact, your attorney can assure you that you’re not at fault even when you start to doubt yourself.
 There are various legal factors to consider that you may be unaware of, but we know how to prove your case.

-Arizona applies the contributory negligence rule, which means proving fault on your own could be a nightmare.
+Alabama applies the contributory negligence rule, which means proving fault on your own could be a nightmare.